EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

   - Escape simulation
     - ~~Complete tutorial~~
-    - Another Portal?
-Find Exit.
+    - Find Exit.
+Related to a dungeon somehow.

 - Side Quests
   - Create a new rune
-    - Study magic candle Rune
-    - Study heat Rune in bath
-    - Study Runes in the toilet
   - Extract core password
   - Save the world?